cs-education/sysbuild/CONTRIBUTING.md

 [Community and Collaboration](README.md#community-and-collaboration) section in the README for directions.
 It also contains details on the project team's workflow.

 If you would like to work on this project, see the information below to get started.
+Please read the whole document carefully before starting.

 ## Project organization
 This is the main repository for the project.
 Other repositories which are part of the project are:

-* [cs-education/jor1k](https://github.com/cs-education/jor1k) - The virtual machine embedded into the browser
+* [cs-education/jor1k](https://github.com/cs-education/jor1k) - Our fork of the Jor1k project, that powers the virtual
+  machine embedded into the browser.
+This project uses the [sysbuild-stable](https://github.com/cs-education/jor1k/tree/sysbuild-stable) branch in that repository as a dependency.

-* [cs-education/sysassets](https://github.com/cs-education/sysassets) - Pre-compiled assets used in the project, such as lecture videos, lessons, man pages, and the jor1k filesystem
+* [cs-education/sysassets](https://github.com/cs-education/sysassets) - Pre-compiled assets used in the project, such as lecture videos, lessons, man pages, and the jor1k filesystem.

 We use [GitHub Pages](https://help.github.com/articles/what-are-github-pages) for hosting the application.
 The repositories used for deployment are separate from this repository, to keep this repository small.
 You probably won't